 This brunch came together due to the rainy, icy Sunday we had last week.
 Thank you, Spring!
 In a way I’m thankful but then I’m not.
 This ugly weather canceled our plans for the day and we were confined, yet again, to the house.

-So what’s better than spending the day cooking and eating??
+What’s better than spending the day cooking and eating??
 Especially when you’re in the house with all your loves and you have delicious mimosas and beermosas flowing… Not a whole lot, right?!
 In comes The Brunch Edition.

 So let’s talk about this spread!!!